seaweedfs/seaweedfs/docs/ttl.rst

 How efficient it is?
 #############################

 TTL seems easy to implement since we just need to report the file as missing if the time is over the TTL.
-However, the real difficulty is to efficiently reclaim disk space from expired files, similar to JVM memory garbage collection, which is a sophisticated piece of work with many man-years of work.
+However, the real difficulty is to efficiently reclaim disk space from expired files, similar to JVM memory garbage collection, which is a sophisticated piece of work with many man-years of effort.

 Memcached also supports TTL.
 It gets around this problem by putting entries into fix-sized slabs.
 If one slab is expired, no work is required and the slab can be overwritten right away.
-However, this fix-sized slab approach wastes disk spaces since the file contents rarely fit in slabs exactly.
-And the slab managements are not trivial either.
+However, this fix-sized slab approach is not applicable to files since the file contents rarely fit in slabs exactly.

 Seaweed-FS efficiently resolves this disk space garbage collection problem with great simplicity.
 One of key differences from "normal" implementation is that the TTL is associated with the volume, together with each specific file.